 Traditionally, zinc-bromide chemistries have been implemented as flow batteries, which is the path Brisbane-based company Redflow is taking.
 However, Maschmeyer says the flow battery format has operational and commercial challenges since they can be costly and complex to produce.
 Thus Gelion’s recent pivot, which it estimates will save millions due to manufacturing ease.

-Gelion is targeting a commercial product cost for its Endure batteries of just $100 per kWh, which is remarkably competitive.
+Gelion is targeting a commercial product cost for its Endure batteries of just $100 (USD 68) per kWh, which is remarkably competitive.
 Obviously, since cost is hugely dependent on volume, the company’s strategy is to tolerate a loss in its first few years while production scales up.

 Being selected by Acciona Energía for commercial trialling in Spain will obviously help this process, with professor Maschmeyer describing zinc-bromide chemistry as ideal for solar batteries as it’s relatively slow to charge.